Albany Pine Bush

-The Albany Pine Bush, referred to locally as the Pine Bush, is one of the largest of the 20 inland pine barrens in the world.
+The Albany Pine Bush, referred to locally as the Pine Bush, is one of the largest inland pine barrens in the world.
 It is centrally located in New York's Capital District within Albany and Schenectady counties, between the cities of Albany and Schenectady.
 The Albany Pine Bush was formed thousands of years ago, following the drainage of Glacial Lake Albany.